yozlabs/cra/README.md

 npx hardhat console --network localhost
 ```

-From the `hardhat` console, mint an NFT from the contract:
+From the Hardhat console, mint an NFT from the contract:

 ```
 let nza = await ethers.getContractAt("NZA", "<contract address>");